-Arts & Crafts Interiors
+Arts & Crafts Interiors The First Comfortable House

 The paradox of the period is that this level of modern comfort was made possible by the very thing that Arts & Crafts idealists despised — urban industrial mass production.

-The Voices of Arts & Crafts Design
+Arts & Crafts Voices

-So, the Arts & Crafts reality was never a society of crafts shops and skilled partisans, but a world of growing industrialization, and it was the mass production of goods of all kinds that made the comfortable life of the Arts & Crafts period possible.
+The result was that the Arts & Crafts reality was never a society of crafts shops and skilled partisans but a world of growing industrialization, and it was the mass production of goods of all kinds that made the comfortable life of the Arts & Crafts period possible.

 The Roycroft Community

 To show the viability of their ideals, Arts & Crafts purists founded communities where their philosophy was put into practice.
-All of them failed.

 The communes that endured for a time, such as the Roycroft Community near Buffalo, New York, survived because they were heavily subsidized or adopted, at least in part, industrial techniques and mass marketing, or both.

 The Roycroft Press, for example, was considered one of the most modern in the region, and its print shop made liberal use of mass production techniques.

 Gustav Stickley and The Craftsman Style